MarijaStojchevska/Handwritten-Digit-Recognition/README.md

 # Hand Written Digits Recognition
-Training different types of Neural Networks in order to achieve as higher as possible accuracy on MNIST data set.
+Training different types of Neural Networks in order to achieve as higher as possible accuracy on the MNIST image classification problem.
 ______________________________________________________________________________________________
 Feed Forward Neural Network: test accuracy up to 98%, Convolutional Neural Network: test accuracy of about 98.8%,